 With that said, there are some cases where it can make sense to buy miles.
 First, buying miles can still make sense if you need to top off your balance to complete a specific redemption.
 Second, you should consider buying miles if the cost is considerably cheaper than paying for the product you want outright.
 Both of these exceptions are magnified when there's a mileage sale—like there is right now.

-This Alaska mileage sale may be targeted, so different members may see different bonuses.
-You'll have to log-in to your account to see which bonus you've received.
-The general terms for everyone include the following:
+Alaska mileage sales have been known to be targeted, so different members may see different bonuses.
+You'll have to log-in to your account to confirm which bonus you'll receive.
+But, the general terms for everyone include the following:

 - Must purchase by September 15, 2022, 11:59 p.m.
 PST to receive 60% bonus miles

 - Miles are non-refundable and do not count towards MVP and MVP/Gold Status

 - Maximum of 100,000 miles per transaction (before the bonus)

-- Your Mileage Plan account may be credited up to a maximum total of 150,000 miles acquired through Points.com in a calendar year, whether purchased by you or gifted to you.
+- Mileage Plan members without elite status may be credited up to a maximum of 150,000 miles acquired through Points.com in a calendar year, whether purchased by you or gifted to you

 - Members with Alaska elite status (MVP, MVP Gold, and MVP Gold 75K) have no limit on the number of miles that can be acquired through Points.com

 - 1,000-2,000 miles — no bonus